 It's been said that the island has some of the best beaches in this part of Greece, there's plenty to choose from and many are quiet and hidden away.

 Part of the beauty of Vassiliki’s setting stems from the white cliffs, which extend all the way to Cape Lefkatas.
 The easiest way to admire the cliffs or to visit the beautiful, remote west coast beaches is on a boat trip.
 Local boatmen ferry tourists by day to Agiofili, a peaceful beach to the south of the resort and around Cape Lefkatas, to Porto Katsiki.
 They also offer evening trips to watch the stunning sunset off the Cape Lefkatas or to Sivota for a meal in a local taverna.

 Frequent ferries from Vassiliki port access the nearby islands of Cephalonia and Ithaca.
 Infamous for their role in the legend of Odysseus and more recently in the book and movie ‘Captain Correlli’s Mandolin’.

 Vathi, the capital of Ithaka, is a small, colourful and busy town, set in a steep sided bay.
 Fiskardo on Cephalonia is also well worth a visit.
 As the only village not devastated by the 1953 earthquake, it has retained its attractive Venetian architecture.

-In-flight meals and drinks are not included with easyJet, British Airways, Germania or Thomas Cook, all offer a buy on board service.
-Flight timings are provisional and will be submitted for approval by UK and overseas scheduling committees and are therefore given for guidance only are are subject to alteration and confirmation.
-Your ticket will show the final timings of your flight and luggage allowances.
+In-flight meals and drinks are not included, there is a buy onboard service.
+All flight timings are based on the 24-hour clock system.
+Flight timings are given for guidance, are provisional and will be submitted for approval by UK and overseas scheduling committees.
+Your ticket will show the final timings of your flight and your luggage allowances.